atika/todo.txt-actions/README.md

 # My Todo.txt actions

-This repository contains some of my actions for todo.txt cli program to help me manage my todo list from the command line.
-Some action has been written by me, other actions have been modified to work on `macOS` and `Linux`.
+This repository contains some of my actions for the __todo.txt__ cli program to help me manage my todo list from the command line.
+Some actions have been written by me, other actions have been modified to work on `macOS` and `Linux`.

 ## Actions